Geeksltd/Olive/docs/Microservices/DevOps/Security.md

 You must NEVER store any sensitive information in the source code.
 Secure info such as connection strings, credentials, api keys etc, are injected to the application during the `deployment process`, which will be explained later in this article.

 ### Continious Delivery

-### Jenkins
-Our Jenkins build structure and processes have been described in details [here](https://github.com/Geeksltd/Olive/blob/master/docs/Microservices/DevOps/Jenkins.md).
+Our continious delivery and Jenkins build structure and processes have been described in details [here](https://github.com/Geeksltd/Olive/blob/master/docs/Microservices/DevOps/Jenkins.md).

-### Our Jenkins structure
+### Jenkins structure
 For our current Jenkins structure, we have two servers:

 - **Windows VM**: to run Jenkins on, and use it as the Windows build slave.